guilherme-aroliveira/agile-final-project/README.md

 ## Usage

 - Create a new repository on GitHub.
+- Add an issue template on the repository.
 - Create a new workspace on ZenHub and link it to the repository.
 - Create all the issues according to the project instructions.